-The course aims at giving the students,
+Learning Objectives: The course aims at giving the students,

-- in depth knowledge and know-how within the theory of superconductivity in order to understand and describe the principles behind various superconducting applications. - acquiring of knowledge concerning the electrical behaviour of dielectric and ferroelectric materials. - acquiring of knowledge concerning the electrical behaviour of dielectric materials. - Knowledge about the experimental investigation methods of dielectrics.
+- In depth knowledge and know-how within the theory of superconductivity in order to understand and describe the principles behind various superconducting applications. - Distinguish between perfect conduction and perfect diamagnetism, and give a qualitative description of the Meissner effect, describe different theories of superconductivity and their ranges of validity. - Get familiarized with the types of polarization of dielectrics in static and alternating electric fields. - Acquiring of knowledge concerning the electrical behaviour of dielectric and ferroelectric materials.
+Will be able to experimentally investigate ferroelectric and dielectric materials.